 Here are some ideas to help you build Roth account balances to help get to 1/3 of your savings:

-- Every couple should be contributing the maximum (now $5,500) to backdoor Roth IRAs annually.
+- Every couple should be contributing the maximum ($6,000 as of yr 2020) to backdoor Roth IRAs annually.

 - Even if you have significant pre-tax IRAs and nowhere to move them, I think you should go ahead and pay the pro-rata taxes.
 Remember, you are only pre-paying taxes you’ll have to pay later, while increasing the length of time for tax-free Roth growth.